creeping-vampires/neura-vaults-contracts/README.md

 ## Introduction

-The YieldAllocatorVault protocol is a decentralized yield optimization platform built on the Hyperliquid blockchain (hype-mainnet).
+The Neura-Vault protocol is a decentralized yield optimization platform built on the Hyperliquid blockchain (hype-mainnet).
 It enables users to deposit stablecoin assets (USDe) and earn yield through automated allocation to whitelisted lending pools.

-This documentation provides a comprehensive guide to understanding, deploying, and operating the YieldAllocatorVault protocol.
+This documentation provides a comprehensive guide to understanding, deploying, and operating the Neura-Vault protocol.
 It covers the technical architecture, smart contract functionality, deployment procedures, user operations, and best practices for protocol management.

 ### Key Features